sehoven/aays401/README.md

 # AaYS401

 aays401 is the project repository for AaYS's flyer mapping system.
-This system will provide a graphical interface to facilitate division of geographical areas within the city given maximum delivery zone size (in number of residences), and will output a series of zones corresponding to individual flyer routes.
-It will also provide additional functionality to analyze zone properties such as estimated numbers of buildings of particular type total residence number estimates.
+This system will provide a graphical interface to facilitate division of geographical areas within the city given a total delivery zone that can be further partitioned into individual flyer routes.
+It will also provide additional functionality to analyze zone properties such as estimated total number of units and estimated numbers of buildings of a particular type.

 ## Getting Started